ZenPloy-cloud/n8n-docker-compose-dokploy/README.md

 ### Step 8: Configure Domain

 Go to the "Domains" tab and modify the default domain name to match your `N8N_HOST` value.
-SSL certificate will be automatically configured for secure access.
+Enable HTTPS by clicking on the HTTPS toggle and select "Let's Encrypt" for automatic SSL certificate generation.
+Click the "Update" button to save your domain configuration.

 ![Domain Configuration](./assets/dokploy-domains-zenploy.png)